 Cinnamon is the default desktop environment of Linux Mint.
-Unlike Unity in Ubuntu, Cinnamon is more traditional but elegant looking desktop environment with bottom panel and app menu etc. No, you don’t need to install Linux Mint just for trying Cinnamon.
+Unlike Unity in Ubuntu, Cinnamon is more traditional but elegant looking desktop environment with the bottom panel and app menu etc. You don’t need to install Linux Mint just for trying Cinnamon.
 In this tutorial, we shall see how to install Cinnamon in Ubuntu 17.04, 16.04 and 14.04.

 How to Install Cinnamon on Ubuntu

 There used to be a-sort-of official PPA from Cinnamon team for Ubuntu but it doesn’t exist anymore.
 Don’t lose heart.
 There is an unofficial PPA available and it works perfectly.
-This PPA consists the latest Cinnamon version 2.8.
+This PPA consists of the latest Cinnamon version.

 Open a terminal and use the following commands:

-It will download files of around 130 MB in size (if I remember correctly).
+It will download files of around 150 MB in size (if I remember correctly).
 This also provides you with Nemo (Nautilus fork) and Cinnamon Control Center.
-These bonus stuff gives a closer feel of Linux Mint.
+This bonus stuff gives a closer feel of Linux Mint.